TonyWu3027/inst0060-project/README.md

 ### Evaluation

 In order the evaluate the algorithm, we compare the prediction and actual value by

--	Ploting a confusion matrix.
+- Plotting a confusion matrix.
 - Calculating its F1 score.
 The higher F1 score stand for a more accurate algorithm.

 ## Contributing